Surety Bond Georgia

 Industries that require surety bonds in Georgia

 One of the largest industries requiring sureties is that of the construction industry, because performance is so critical to job completion, and adherence to local regulations is also a necessity.
-It is estimated that as much as 66% of all premium written into surety is for the construction industry, which is understandable, because bond amounts can run fairly high in large construction projects.
+It is estimated that as much as 66% of all premium written into surety is for the construction industry, which is understandable because bond amounts can run fairly high in large construction projects.
 If a contractor fails to live up to the terms of the contract bond, then he/she is subject to have a claim filed against him by the obligee in the transaction, which is the owner or manager of the project.

-Commercial bonds are very common in the contractor business in general, as a means of ensuring adequate performance in all the many types of contracting businesses, e.g. plumbing, electrical, painting, etc. Contractors who are bonded provide an extra assurance to consumers that they will do quality work and use quality materials in the performance of their profession.
+Commercial bonds are very common in the contractor business in general, as a means of ensuring adequate performance in all the many types of contracting businesses, e.g. plumbing, electrical, painting, etc. Contractors who are bonded provide extra assurance to consumers that they will do quality work and use quality materials in the performance of their profession.
 These types of bonds are often required by the state where a contractor works, as a means of protecting consumers against shoddy workmanship or fly-by-night operators.

 The legal system makes widespread use of bonds in its proceedings, in the form of guardianship bonds, probate bonds, executor bonds, and others.
-For instance in a guardianship bond, a prospective guardian might be required by the court to post a bond amount against his/her guardianship of an underage individual.
+For instance, in a guardianship bond, a prospective guardian might be required by the court to post a bond amount against his/her guardianship of an underage individual.
 The bond acts as a kind of guarantee that the guardian will fulfill the duties required by the court legally and in a forthright manner, to the satisfaction of the court.
 An executor bond might be required as a guarantee that the executor of someone’s estate will manage that estate according to the intentions of the deceased individual.

 How to get a surety bond Georgia

 The first step in getting a surety bond Georgia is finding out exactly which type of bond you need, and that will generally be established by the obligee.
-Since the obligee is the party requiring the bond in the first place, that is the party which determines the kind of bond which the principal must obtain.
+Since the obligee is the party requiring the bond in the first place, that is the party that determines the kind of bond which the principal must obtain.
 In many cases, this will be a government agency, and that agency will specify the type of bond required of a contractor before he/she can be hired to do work.
 The same agency will also specify a face value amount for the bond, which is the maximum amount of any claim which could be made against the principal (which amount is guaranteed by the surety company).

 Next, it will be necessary to find a surety company willing to underwrite the bond and sell it to a principal. if the principal has had claims against them in the past, this may prove to be harder than it would be otherwise, or it may cost more.
 One of the most reputable and reliable surety companies in the business is NFP Surety, and we would love to have you contact us before any other company.
 With NFP, you’ll enjoy the best rates, the best service, and the best support from any surety company.